mr-andy0404/Projet-RV-Test/README.md

 So we create a little game, in which you can control an airplane on the computer wirelessly with your mobile phone as a joystick.

 This project is done in two part, the communication part, and the environment part.
-We haven't these two parts yet, so here is only the communicaiton part.
+We haven't combined these two parts yet, so here is only the communicaiton part.

 ## Guide of the project
 Because we can't develop a IOS application (which requires an Apple developper's account), so this project is based on Android.